A Lumberjack Story

 Managing the Key Supply Chain Risks

-Cyber attacks create a weak link in the supply chains because organisations can’t always control the security measures taken by the supply chain partners.
-This can create opportunities for cybercriminals to attack an organisation’s data and resources by first infiltrating a supply chain partner.
+Cyber attacks create a weak link in the supply chains because organizations can’t always control the security measures taken by the supply chain partners.
+This can create opportunities for cybercriminals to attack an organization’s data and resources by first infiltrating a supply chain partner.

 The Key Supply Chain Risks are:

 - Third party service providers or vendors — from janitorial services to software engineering — have physical or virtual access to information systems, software code, or Intellectual Property

 - Poor information security practices by lower-tier suppliers

 - Compromised software or hardware purchased from suppliers